-You can install the free WordPress CMS via one of the best WordPress hosting providers, or you can host your site and utilize a website builder for WordPress, installable as plugins.
-Read our WordPress review for a full analysis of the service.
+You can install the free WordPress CMS via one of the best WordPress hosting (opens in new tab) providers, or you can host your site and utilize a website builder for WordPress (opens in new tab), installable as plugins.

 WordPress is an excellent choice to get a fully functioning website up and running quickly.
 However, security is a concern on WordPress sites.
 The software itself is considered relatively secure, but themes and plugins are all developed by distinct people, so bugs and security holes are often introduced.
 WordPress is the most hacked CMS in the world.